sanjaypere/MyntWeather/README.md

 - Under data folder we have covered API request logic, database logic, models and repository.

-- Under di folder we have covered dependency injection for Retrofit and Room DB
+- Under di folder we have covered dependency injection for Retrofit, Repository and Room DB

 - Under ui folder we have all activity, fragments and adapters.